AVPlayer

 .onAppear {

-if let videoURL = URL(string: urlString) {
+guard let videoURL = URL(string: urlString) else { return }

 let playerItem = AVPlayerItem(url: videoURL)